yuzu-mirror/dynarmic/README.md

 dynarmic is under a 0BSD license.
 See LICENSE.txt for more details.

-dynarmic uses several other libraries, whose licenes are included below:
+dynarmic uses several other libraries, whose licenses are included below:

 ### catch